Ducks Unlimited

-Ducks Unlimited (DU) is an American nonprofit organization 501(c) dedicated to the conservation of wetlands and associated upland habitats for waterfowl, other wildlife, and people.
-It has had a membership of around 700,000 since January 2013.
+Ducks Unlimited (DU) is an American 501(c)(3) nonprofit organization dedicated to the conservation of wetlands and associated upland habitats for waterfowl, other wildlife, and people.

 History and profile

 In 1927, an offshoot of the Boone and Crockett Club was created specifically for sport bird management and operated until 1930 as the American Wild Fowlers.
 Membership included such people as Arthur Bartley and Nash Buckingham, who would later be involved in the conservation movement.
 In 1930, Joseph P. Knapp, a publishing tycoon who successfully obtained such notable publications as The Associated Sunday Magazine, Crowell Publishing Company, Collier’s Weekly, Farm and Fireside, and the book publisher P.F.
 Collier & Sons, founded More Game Birds in America and American Wild Fowlers was quickly absorbed into the new organization.

 In 1937, Knapp, Robert Winthrop, E.H.Low and a small group of conservation philanthropists decided to focus on the decreasing waterfowl populations, and the habitat necessary to sustain them in Canada.
 Ducks Unlimited was incorporated on January 29, 1937.
+Local Winnipeg artist Ernie Wilson created the original Ducks Unlimited logo.
 More Game Birds in America was then absorbed by the new waterfowl organization.

 Ducks Unlimited Canada was incorporated in Winnipeg, Manitoba, on March 10, 1937.
 As of 2020, Ducks Unlimited Canada has a conservation community of 111,025 people.

 Ducks Unlimited also works in Mexico through their sister organization, Ducks Unlimited de Mexico.
 Other chapters have since begun operation in Latin America, Mexico, New Zealand, and Australia.

 Ducks Unlimited has conserved at least 15 million acres of waterfowl habitat in North America.
 DU partners with a wide range of corporations, governments, other non-governmental organizations, landowners, and private citizens to restore and manage areas that have been degraded and to prevent further degradation of existing wetlands.
 DU is also active in working with others to recommend government policies that will influence wetlands and the environment.
 DU generated more than $201 million in revenues during their 2019 fiscal year; a minimum of 80 percent of that revenue goes directly toward habitat conservation.
 Their sources of revenue include federal and state habitat reimbursements, conservation easements, sponsors, members, major gifts, donations, royalties, and advertisement.

 The majority of DU's financial contributors and 90 percent of its members are hunters.
 Its DU Magazine contains many historical and practical articles on waterfowl hunting.
 It obtains revenue from advertisements of waterfowling equipment such as shotguns, ammunition, decoys, and bird calls.
 Additional revenue is raised by commissioning artists to create duck artwork, with a portion going to the artist and the majority share of revenue going to Ducks Unlimited.
 Eric Thorsen is one wildlife artist who has contributed artwork for fundraising.
 In 2019, Ducks Unlimited Canada and the University of Saskatchewan partnered to establish the "Ducks Unlimited Canada Endowed Chair in Wetland and Waterfowl Conservation".
 The position will aid the university faculty and students with environmental education, research, and outreach.

 In March 2019, Ducks Unlimited named former Florida Agriculture Commissioner Adam Putnam the new Chief Executive Officer.